 During Women’s History Month, the spotlight is on the status of women in the corporate world, revealing the challenges they face.
 If you haven’t caught up with the latest findings, here’s a summary from Checkr’s 2024 workplace equality survey.

-Globally, women occupy less than one-third of leadership roles.
+Globally, as of 2024, women occupy only about one-third of leadership roles.
 Almost 70% of women feel they receive lower pay than their male counterparts for the same work.
 A mere 11% of women sense an equal level of respect from their male peers.
 Only about half of Gen Z women believe they have an equal opportunity to secure a management position as men do.

 While there are many systemic issues leading to these inequities, women aiming to boost their leadership skills or advance their careers may find that executive coaching offers a strategic advantage on this skewed playing field.